npowdev/dvbx-utility/README.md

 _DVBX Utility_ consist of folowing main parts:

-- Everyday usage script files im root folder,
+- Everyday usage script files in root folder,
 - A subdirectory with the source-load base library script needed by all this scripts.
 - An init script (also in root folder) to prepare scripts for usage in other/new project folders by copy.
 - Some Markdown files as docomentation, but not needed for run.